M-Abbaszadeh/CaNS/README.md

  * Neumann-Neumann
  * Periodic
- * Dirichlet-Dirichlet (not yet supported in the GPU version)
+ * Dirichlet-Dirichlet
  * Neumann-Dirichlet (not yet supported in the GPU version)

 In the third domain direction, the solver is more flexible as it uses Gauss elimination.
 There the grid can also be non-uniform (e.g. fine at the boundary and coarser in the center).